Send the link below via email or IMCopy

 unusual mannerisms, body movements and facial expressions.
 In some cases the ind may become catatonic: A state of immobility and unresponsiveness for a long period of time.

-reflect social withdrawal, are behavioral deficits and a loss or decrease of normal functions.
+reflect social withdrawal, are bx deficits and a loss or decrease of normal functions.

 Negative symptoms of Schizophrenia